svankaya/image_service/README.md

 Image Classification: There is a chance of 0.00 percent  for the image ./data/cat/cat10.jpg to be dog and 100.00 percent for being cat.
 Exiting!
 Thank you for using the service.
 ```
+## Limitations and further improvements:
+- The code is tested only for png and jpeg image formats.
+- The image classifier service can give incorrect output when the input image is other than a cat or dog.
+- Minikube used in this work is a lightweigth Kubernetes implementation that can only be deployed on single-node.
+For deploying the services on a multi-node cluster, other Kubernetes implementations like MicroK8s can be used.
+- Replace use of OpenCV library on the client side.
+Some simple file reading library can be used for this purpose.
+The client side can be made further lightweight by moving all of image processing to the server side.
+- The performance of the services can be futher improved by processing the images on machines having GPU.
+Cuda programming and Nvidia Performance Primitives(NPP) library can be used for this purpose.
+The machine learning model can also be further optimized using TensorRT library.
+- Currently, both the services are run on a single server.
+These services can be set up on different servers which can be accessed by a front-end server.
+This make both the services loosely coupled, independently deployable, highlt maintainable and testable.
+- While transfering images between client and server, the images can be encrypted for security, compressed for improved network performance.
+- NodePort service has been used in the current work which can have only one service per port and directly exposes the service to external traffic from clients.
+This can be replaced by load balancer or ingress which don't directly expose the services.